michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26625232/108c82fe-4626-11e7-9e56-6d46cddd3e4a.png" width="500">
 </p>

-Input PIN and user name and password to be set up as well as confirm the password.
-Then click Pair.
+Enter the PIN and enter the username and password you want to create and confirm the password.
+Then click Pair. if pair successfully, the following page will appear with a list of devices.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625333/6250a142-4626-11e7-8ee0-79099789c836.png" width="500">
 </p>

-And conduct relevant operations on it.
+beside you can conduct relevant operations on this page.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625405/9006a488-4626-11e7-8c8b-f8e9d73f3b6f.png" width="500">
 </p>

-If the device is not paired at first time, just input user name and password.
+If this is not the device's first pair,  enter user name and password directly.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625462/bfccb2ca-4626-11e7-825c-e431ea089f03.png" width="500">
 </p>

-If you forget the password, you can reset it by clicking Forget your account.
+You can click Forget your account for password reset.

 ### Status Checking